troglodyte-stdlib/troglo-structures-c/readme.md

 ## tooling

 * * *

+A data structure is a specialized format for organizing, processing, retrieving and storing data.
+There are several basic and advanced types of data structures, all designed to arrange data to suit a specific purpose.
+Data structures make it easy for users to access and work with the data they need in appropriate ways.

 The targeted audience we are building for is *Windows 10*, *MacOSX*, *ChromeOS* and *Linux* users.
 This project uses [Meson](https://mesonbuild.com/) `0.63.0`